coopyey/ttrpg-campaign-site/campaign housekeeping/stepstones/to do list.md

 		- [x] Baron Llwyn
 			- all accounted for
 	- [ ] Compass Tor
+		- We wound up leaving her here at the Navigator's School
 	- [ ] Duffholm (?) (will update when i review notes)
 - [ ] Records of The Wasting of Colholm
 	- [-] The Abbey